prog4biol/pfb2019/README.md

 >>> print(new_string)
 This sequence: TGAACATCTAAAAGATGAAGTTT is 23 nucleotides long and is found in Brca1.
 ```
 We put together the three variables and literal strings into a single string using the function `format()`.
 The original string is not altered, a new string is returned that incorporates the arguments.
 You can save the returned value in a new variable.
-Each `{}` is a placeholder for the strings that need to be inserted.
+Each `{}` is a placeholder for the string that needs to be inserted.

 Something nice about `format()` is that you can print int and string variable types without converting first.

-You can also directly call the format function on a string inside a print function.
+You can also directly call `format()` inside a `print()` function.
 Here are two examples

 ```python
 >>> string = "This sequence: {} is {} nucleotides long and is found in {}."